In Brief

 If You Feel Something Cracking

-But here is the mercy hidden inside this devastating diagnosis: if suppression is the disease, then the cure was never going to come from within.
-You could not will yourself to stop suppressing any more than you could will yourself to stop breathing.
-The cure had to come from outside — from a God who grants the very faith your fallen nature could never produce.
+But here is the mercy hidden inside this devastating diagnosis: if suppression is the disease, the cure was never going to come from within.
+It had to come from outside — from a God who grants the very faith your fallen nature could never produce.
 "In the hope that God will grant them repentance leading them to a knowledge of the truth" (2 Timothy 2:25).
 Repentance is itself a gift.
 You don't generate it.
 God grants it.
+And if the suppression is loosening its grip even slightly, that is not you turning reasonable at last — it is grace striking the wall from outside, the one blow strong enough to land.
+You were chosen before you were broken.